iarmourgarb/neuroplan/README.md

     - used to install Gurobi solver
 ## 3. Reproduce results (for SIGCOMM'21 artifact evaluation)
 ### Notes
 - Some data points are time-consuming to get (i.e., First-stage for A-0, A-0.25, A-0.5, A-0.75 in Figure 8 and B, C, D, E in Figure 9).
-We provide pretrained models in `<repo>/source/results/trained/<topo_name>/`, which will be loaded by default.
 - We recommend distributing different data points and differetnt experiments on multiple AWS instances to run simultaneously.
 - The default `epoch_num` for Figure 10, 11 and 12 is set to be 1024, to guarantee the convergence.
 The training process can be terminated manually if convergence is observed.
 ### How to reproduce